+In addition, the assessment results indicate that, at this time, the water system is considered susceptible to viral contamination.
+Viral contamination is typically caused by failed septic systems.
 A copy of the source assessment can be viewed or obtained for no charge at the Public Works and Community Development Facility, located at 6101 SE Johnson Creek Blvd.
+It can also be found online at www.deq.state. or.us/wq/dwp/swrpts.asp.